hangrybear666/10-devops-bootcamp__kubernetes/README.md

 DESCRIPTION DETAIL

 The main projects are:
-- A simple app with ConfigMap, (unencrypted/insecure) Secret and Service in k8s cluster
+- A simple app with ConfigMap, locally generated Secret to avoid SCM exposure and external LoadBalancer Service in k8s cluster
 - A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files
 - Managed k8s cluster on Linode running a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts